0xsch1zo/NullGate/README.md

 It takes a PID that you want to inject shellcode into as an argument.
 > [!WARNING]
 > If you are using linux you need to have the mingw cross-compiler installed.
 On Arch for example you can do `pacman -S mingw-w64-gcc`.
 Then use the `-DNULLGATE_CROSSCOMPILE=ON` option to set mingw as the default compiler.

+> [!TIP]
+> It is also recommended to strip the resulting binary to decrease the possibility of detection
 ```
 git clone https://github.com/0xsch1zo/NullGate
 cd NullGate
 cmake . -B build -DNULLGATE_BUILD_SAMPLE=ON
 cmake --build build/
 ```
-It is also recommended to strip the resulting binary to decrease the possibility of detection

 ### Deprecated hashser(versions 1.1.3 and below)
 It can be built using the `-DNULLGATE_DEPRECATED_HASHER` flag.